gbowne1/reactsocialnetwork/CONTRIBUTING.md

 ## Development

 If you are not sure what to work on, review the issues list.
-There are also TODO's listed in the TODO.md file.
+There are also TODO's listed in the included TODO.md file.

 ### PR's

   When you do a PR on GitHub, Please make sure you complete the section on the right, Assignees, Reviewers, Labels, Projects, Milestone(s) and Development before you submit the PR.
+Please also share a screenshot or show the working fix in the Pull Request message and a brief description of what you fixed.
+Blank issues and descriptions may not get merged.

 - Link an issue to Development that the PR will close
 - Make sure that you tag a reviewer i.e. @gbowne1
-- Pick labels from Labels
+- Pick appropriate labels from Labels
 - Make sure you are the assignee to the PR.
 - Milestone, choose Frontend or Backend (more may come later on)

 ### Issues

   @gbowne1 will assign users to issues on a first come, first serve basis.
 In the future I would like a minimum of 2 people doing Frontend and 2 people doing Backend, then we can assign specific groups of people taking care of things like CSS, Components, etc.